I Just Can't Live a Lie

 "You've been hunted by one

 Dark Wizard, and we know it's not Voldemort, right?"
 Hermione retorted.Slytherin managed to use the Magic accomplish great feats.
 He created food out of nothing, developed spells that could kill, torture and control others, and even reanimated a dead animal.
-But one night, Slytherin managed to tear a whole in the fabric of reality.
+But one night, Slytherin managed to tear a hole in the fabric of reality.

 "Yeah, Dumbledore made it clear that he didn't cast this spell."A gateway to another reality opened, causing the darkest creatures to flood the earth: Dementors.
 The portal continued expanding, destroying part of castle.
 Though Slytherin attempted to close the gateway, it continued expanding, expelling Dementors, and destroying everything it touched.
 Slytherin realized that if he could not close the gateway, he would destroy the planet.